343GuiltySpark-04/cp2077-voiceswap/README.md

 > README is probably outdated too.
 Give me time!
 > SFX and Grunts are shelved until I get my bearings.

+☢️ DO NOT RUN `ort-doctor.ps1` it is very WIP and may nuke system vars.

 ## Requirements

 - Windows 10 or later _(unfortunately)_